RubyLearning/blog/content/post/2007/04/30/internationalization-in-jruby.md

 ---
-title: "Internationalization in JRuby"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-04-30"
-layout: post
 categories:
 - jruby
 - ruby
+date: 2007-04-30
+layout: post
+title: Internationalization in JRuby
 ---

 I have been using and teaching Java since 1995.
 The other day, I was talking to my students about Internationalization in Java.  <!--more-->